NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1b_sdr_weather_qa.md

 ## Objectives
 After completing this activity, you will be able to:
+- Use the weather QA band to pull out good weather data
-- Read in a single AOP Hyperspectral Reflectance raster data set at the NEON site SOAP
+- Find and understand the additional QA bands included in the Reflectance data set
-- Link spectral band #s to wavelength values
-- Create an interactive widget to plot the spectral signature of a given pixel upon clicking

 ## Requirements